 - Use contactless methods such as mobile phones to communicate with your workers wherever possible

 - Where possible, set up alternatives to requiring signatures.
 If a pen or other utensil is required for signature they must be sanitised before and after use.

 - Employers should inform workers all WHS control measures in place to ensure that they are being abided by to reduce the risk of COVID-19

 - Workers must be well informed to know when to stay away from the workplace, what action to take if they become unwell and what symptoms to be concerned about.

 Safe Work Australia stresses the need to uphold physical distancing on the jobsite and promoted the use of digital technologies to replace toolbox talks, face to face communication and jobsite paperwork.

 Assignar is the operations platform built for sub and self-perform contractors.
-The fieldworker app enables contractors to abide by physical distancing rules, embrace an alternative method to face communication whilst removing paperwork from the jobsite.
+The mobile app enables contractors to abide by physical distancing rules, embrace an alternative method to face communication whilst removing paperwork from the jobsite.

 In addition, workers can submit their timesheets via their phone, with each submission date and time-stamped with geo-location.
 Safety forms and toolbox talks can be linked to a timesheet so that workers cannot submit their timesheet until they have completed the compulsory safety forms.

 Assignar’s operations platform is cloud-based which means your office workers can work remotely and workers on site can conduct remote inductions, digital sign-ins and completely necessary safety forms without sharing pens and paper and having to be in close proximity to their peers.